openapi-processor/openapi-processor-intellij/README.md

 * automatically selects the json schema of the `mapping.yaml` to provide editing support (autocompletion & validation).
 Note that the `openapi-processor-mapping: v2` line in the `mapping.yaml` is used to detect it.
 * marks the `mapping.yaml` with an openapi-processor icon to separate it from the openapi yaml file(s)
-* navigation gutter icon on `package-name` configuration in the `mapping.yaml`.
-If the target package exists, it will navigate to the package with the generated sources.
+* navigate from the `package-name` configuration in the `mapping.yaml` to the package with the generated sources (if the target package exists).
+* navigate from an endpoint `path` mapping to a generated interface method.
 <br/><br/>
 <!-- Plugin description end -->